monperrus/katacoda-scenarios/pihole-docker/step3.md

 # Running the docker container

-You have now created a docker container that is ready to run.
-Now run the container using the command below and then continue to the final step.
+You have now created a docker container that is ready to run. **Now run the container using the command below and then continue to the final step**.

 ```
 docker-compose up --detach